meehljd/pre-phd-genomics/docs/planning/weekly/week1_study_plan_oct27-nov2.md

 ## If You Get Ahead / Behind

 **Ahead (all tasks done by Friday):**
-- Jump to SHAP analysis (early start on Phase 2)
+- Jump to SHAP analysis (early start on Track A Phase 2)
 - Or read competitive paper
+- Or start exploring genomic model options (Enformer documentation, NT papers)

 **Behind (stuck on encoder-decoder Wed):**
 - Skip optional encoder-decoder work Friday, focus on ESM2 completion